-Britain still likely to refer Murdoch's Sky deal for further scrutiny
+Murdoch made to wait few more weeks for Britain's Fox-Sky decision

 "Having carefully reviewed the party's representations, and in the absence of further proposed undertakings, I am still minded to refer on the media plurality grounds, and still minded not to accept the undertakings in lieu of a referral."

-Bradley said last month she intended to refer the $15 billion deal for deeper investigation after she rejected proposals by Murdoch's Twenty-First Century Fox to ensure the independence of Sky's news service.
+Bradley last month rejected proposals by Murdoch's Fox to ensure the independence of Sky's news service if was allowed to buy the 61 percent of Sky it did not already own.

+Fox said it had offered comprehensive proposals to mitigate any concerns about media influence that had been accepted by the regulator Ofcom.

+"Consequently, we are disappointed that the Secretary of State remains minded to refer on plurality," the company said.

+Sky said it was "disappointed" by the delay, noting that the deal had been cleared by other regulators, including the European Commission, in the almost eight months since it was announced.

+"A decision by the Secretary of State on the next step in the process, whatever that may be, now needs to be made as swiftly as possible," a spokesman said.

-Reporting by Kylie MacLellan and Paul Sandle; editing by Kate Holton
+Reporting by Kylie MacLellan and Paul Sandle; editing by Kate Holton and Alexander Smith